sergei202/okcoders-backend-2016/10-node/10-02-intro-to-node.md

 The first option is to perform the operation (read the file, access the database) and wait for it to finish before sending the results back to the browser.
 This prevents the server from handling new requests in the meantime.
 If a server receives many requests simultaneously it could take many seconds to handle the most recent ones, leading some of the requests to be dropped or ignored.

 The second option for the server is to start up a copy of itself to handle the request separately.
-For each new request the operating system must allocates memory for that copy of the server code.
+For each new request the operating system must allocat memory for that copy of the server code.
 It may only be a small amount, as little as 2-5MB, but if thousands of requests are received simultaneously the computer will run out of memory and the server may crash.

 With the help of node we'll be able to write code that doesn't suffer from either of these problems, and we can do it with the javascript that we already know.

 ## Asynchronous File Access

-Let's look an example.
+Let's look at an example.
 Node provides *Application Programming Interfaces* (APIs, or really just collections of functions) that automatically support asynchronous access to files and databases.
 The collections of functions are made available in *modules*, which we'll learn more about below.
 One of those is the [File System](http://nodejs.org/api/fs.html) module, abbreviated `fs`.
 Let's use the file system module to read a text file and print it to the console.

 First make sure you have a text file called *test.txt* in the current directory filled with some text, perhaps a bit of [lorem ipsum](http://www.lipsum.com/).
 Create a new file called *reader.js*.
 Add the following code to that file.